sin1012/kaggle-birdcall-identification/README.md

 # Cornell-Birdcall-Identification
 https://www.kaggle.com/c/birdsong-recognition
 Complete training pipeline using CNNs with melspectrograms as inputs.
-Make sure you are running on pytorch 1.6 with automatic mixed precision training supported.
+Make sure you are running on pytorch 1.6 with automatic mixed precision training supported and pytorch lightning < 1.0.0.
+Credit to my teammate hktxt.

 ## How to run
 1. ```pip install -r requirements.txt```